Skip Navigation

 2.2.2 - British Columbia

 In British Columbia, GHG emissions are regulated through a variety of statutes.
-The Carbon Tax Act imposes a tax on the purchase of fossil fuel with rates for different types of fuel set out in a schedule to the legislation.
-The Greenhouse Gas Emission Reporting Regulation under the Greenhouse Gas Industrial Reporting and Control Act requires B.C.-based operations emitting 10,000 tonnes or more of CO2e per year, or in any of the previous three years, to report GHG emissions to the B.C.
+The Carbon Tax Act imposes a tax on the purchase of fuels with rates for different types of fuel set out in a schedule to the legislation.
+Beginning April 1, 2025, and each subsequent year, taxation on all fuels in the Schedule is set to $0.00 c/L. The Greenhouse Gas Emission Reporting Regulation under the Greenhouse Gas Industrial Reporting and Control Act requires B.C.-based operations emitting 10,000 tonnes or more of CO2e per year, or in any of the previous three years, to report GHG emissions to the B.C.
 Ministry of Environment and Climate Change Strategy.
 Operations emitting 25,000 tonnes or more of CO2e per year, or in any of the previous three years, are required to have their GHG report verified by an accredited third party.
 Certain sectors are exempt, including air and marine transportation.

 The Clean Energy Act sets out B.C.’s energy objectives, including the generation of at least 93% of the electricity in B.C. from clean or renewable resources.
-The Climate Change Accountability Act (formerly titled the Greenhouse Gas Reduction Targets Act) sets a provincial target in B.C. of a 40% reduction from the 2007 level of GHG emissions by 2030 and an 80% reduction by 2050.
-An interim target of reducing emissions by 16% below 2007 levels by 2025 and specific sectoral targets have also been set.
+The Climate Change Accountability Act (formerly titled the Greenhouse Gas Reduction Targets Act) sets a provincial target in B.C. of a 40% reduction from the 2007 level of GHG emissions by 2030, a 60% reduction by 2040, and an 80% reduction by 2050.
+Specific sectoral targets have also been set.

 2.2.3 - Ontario

-Air emissions are regulated under Ontario’s Environmental Protection Act (EPA) through a combination of the environmental approval process and specific air contaminant limits determined at “points of impingement.”
+Air emissions are regulated under Ontario’s Environmental Protection Act (EPA) through a combination of the environmental approval process and specific air contaminant limits determined at “points of impingement” defined in the Regulations.
 The principal air emission regulation is Ontario Regulation 419/05.
 Among other things, this regulation requires the use of new air emission models, detailed monitoring and reporting, and the phasing-in of stricter air emission standards for over 100 different chemical parameters.

 Facilities that have stationary fuel combustion equipment or which engage in one or more specified GHG activities, including various metal and chemical production activities, must also report their GHG emissions under Ontario Regulation 390/18 if they emit 10,000 tonnes or more of CO2e.
 Regulations in Ontario also impose limits and monitoring requirements for smog-causing industrial emissions of nitrogen oxide and sulfur dioxide in the electricity generation, base metal, iron and steel and petroleum sectors, among others.

 Fuel sales in Ontario are currently subject to the federal government’s carbon fuel charge under Part 1 of the GGPPA.
 Large emitters that meet certain prescribed criteria are exempt from the fuel charge but are subject to Ontario’s Emissions Performance Standard (EPS) program, which sets increasingly stringent emissions limits for covered facilities.
-Owners or operators of covered facilities with verified emissions in excess of the annual emissions limit prescribed by Ontario Regulation 241/19 must meet their compliance obligations by purchasing excess emissions units from the provincial government, using emissions performance units (earned by outperforming the applicable emissions limit in a previous compliance period), and/or using offset credits earned through the implementation of approved projects that have reduced GHG emissions.
+Owners or operators of covered facilities with verified emissions in excess of the annual emissions limit prescribed by Ontario Regulation 241/19 must meet their compliance obligations by purchasing excess emissions units from the provincial government, using emissions performance units (earned by outperforming the applicable emissions limit in a previous compliance period).

 2.2.4 - Quebec

-An Act to increase the number of zero-emission motor vehicles in Québec in order to reduce greenhouse gas and other pollutant emissions was adopted in October 2016.
-The Act establishes a system of credits applicable to the sale or lease of motor vehicles in Quebec.
+The Act to increase the number of zero-emission motor vehicles in Québec in order to reduce greenhouse gas and other pollutant emissions establishes a system of credits applicable to the sale or lease of light motor vehicles and heavy motor vehicles in Quebec, although provisions on heavy motor vehicles have yet to come into force through regulations.
 Credits may be accumulated by leasing or selling vehicles propelled by a means of propulsion that emits no pollutants, or by purchasing them from another automaker.
-The obligation to accumulate credits under the Act began for 2018 model year vehicles, and only for vehicle manufacturers that meet a certain threshold established under the Act and its regulations.
+The obligation to accumulate credits under the Act for light motor vehicles began for 2018 model year vehicles, and only for vehicle manufacturers that meet a certain threshold established under the Act and its regulations.

 3. Land Contamination